programer-orest/azure_task_2_create_a_vm/README.md

-# Azure VM deployment
+# Azure VM Deployment

-This day has come - we are deploying a cloud infrastructure!
+This day has come — we are deploying a cloud infrastructure!
 In this task, you will deploy a virtual machine and configure it to host your own web application!

 ## Prerequisites